Policy: Section XII

 - whether any protective measures need to be implemented to ensure the safety of the Complainant and/or the community.

-In some cases, the Title IX Coordinator may determine that a Violence Risk Assessment (VRA) should be conducted by the Behavioral Intervention Team as part of the initial assessment to assist with these determinations.
+In some cases, the Title IX Coordinator may determine that a Violence Risk Assessment (VRA) should be conducted by the Bates Care Collaborative (BCC) as part of the initial assessment to assist with these determinations.
 (See Section X.C.a for more information regarding Violence Risk Assessment.)

 Based on the initial assessment, the college will initiate one of three responses:

 - Supportive measures only: typically used for allegations of low level prohibited behavior that pose no risk to others in the community.
 This approach could include educational interventions to stop any offending behavior and prevent it from recurring;

 - Informal Resolution: typically used for allegations of less serious offenses and only when all parties agree to Alternative Resolution, or when the Respondent is willing to accept responsibility for violating policy;